Shushishtok/AtS-my-first-mod/Getting Started.md

 }
 ```

-In the above example, the first annotation, `HarmonyPatch`, it is described to take the `BaseConditionsCreator` class and find a method named `SetUpSeason`.
+In the above example, the first annotation, `HarmonyPatch`, is configured to access the `BaseConditionsCreator` class and patch a method named `SetUpSeason`.
 The second annotation denotes it is a prefix.
-Then the function signature itself is a static function that returns a boolean.
+Lastly, the function signature itself, which is a static function that returns a boolean.

-It is also important to note that Harmony provides the unique `__instance` parameter, which is used as the actual instance of the class being overridden.
+It is also important to note that Harmony provides the unique `__instance` parameter, which is the actual instance of the class being overridden.
 This is useful if we want to assign or fetch values from it.

 Currently, this prefix does nothing except returning false.
 What that means is that the original method, `SetUpSeason` will not run, but also, it was overridden by nothing.
 This is likely to cause issues, as the game expects to know how long the seasons are going to last for.
 Let's fix that by adding our own values: